george-shilovsky/quickforge-docs/docs/AnimationTriggerZones/advanced.md

 ## Multiplayer & Replication

-`UAnimTriggerZoneComponent` is fully network-replicated.
+The `AnimTriggerZone` component is fully network-replicated.

 - Zone state, animation triggering, and interaction events are synchronized.
 - Server-side authority is required to trigger most actions.

-📌 Make sure the owning actor is also set to replicate.
+📌 Ensure the owning actor is also set to **replicates** and is placed properly in the level.

 ---